Disney's Animal Kingdom: Conservation Station

-Rafiki's Planet Watch is the only section of the park not connected to Discovery Island; it connects only to Africa.
+Conservation Station is the only section of the park not connected to Discovery Island; it connects only to Africa.
 Guests board the narrow-gauge Wildlife Express Train for the short trip to and from the area, which consists of three sub-areas.

-Conservation Station showcases the various conservation efforts supported by the Walt Disney Company.
+Inside Conservation Station, it showcases the various conservation efforts supported by the Walt Disney Company.
 It also gives a behind-the-scenes glimpse into Disney's Animal Kingdom's animal care facilities, including a veterinary examination room complete with a two-way communications system so the veterinary staff can answer guest questions.
+From 2019 to 2026, The Animation Experience at Conservation Station was also present in this location.

-Outside, Affection Section is a petting zoo featuring goats, sheep, cattle, domestic pigs, donkeys, and alpacas.
+Nearby was the Affection Section, an outdoor petting zoo that featured domesticated animals like goats, sheep, cattle, pigs, donkeys, and alpacas.
+In May 2026, it was renamed to Jumping Junction, a walkthrough habitat which introduced animals like wallabies and kangaroos to this section of the park.

-The area also includes The Animation Experience at Conservation Station.
+Opening with the park in 1998, this section originally opened under the name "Conservation Station" before being renamed in late 2000 to "Rafiki's Planet Watch".
+Since 2026, the latter name was changed back to Conservation Station for the "Bluey's Wild World" experience, based on the Australian television series Bluey.

 Asia

 Expedition Everest and surrounding panorama in Asia.

-Asia, set in the fictional kingdom of Anandapur, evokes the traits of Cambodia, India, Indonesia, Mongolia, Nepal, Thailand and Tibet, China.
+Asia, set in the fictional kingdom of Anandapur, evokes the traits of Cambodia, Bhutan, India, Indonesia, Mongolia, Nepal, Thailand and Tibet, China.
 The first expansion area added to Disney's Animal Kingdom in 1999, Anandapur translates to "place of many delights" in Sanskrit.
 According to the park's fictional history, Anandapur was established as a royal hunting preserve in 1544.
 Asia contains both the riverside village of Anandapur and Serka Zong, which is set in the foothills of the Himalayas.

 The visual focal point of Asia is Expedition Everest, a steel roller coaster ride through a forbidden Himalayan mountain guarded by the elusive Yeti.
 Nearby is Kali River Rapids, a river rapids ride.
 The Maharajah Jungle Trek leads guests through the forests and ruins outside the village, which are home to species such as the water buffalo, bar-headed goose, Sumatran tiger, blackbuck, Sarus crane, swan goose, lion-tailed macaque, Malayan flying fox, Komodo dragon and over 50 bird species.
 In the Anandapur Theatre, Feathered Friends in Flight is a live bird show featuring birds such as the black crowned crane and bald eagle.
+At the eastern edge of Asia is the Theater in the Wild, which hosts Finding Nemo: The Big Blue... and Beyond!, a live-action puppet musical stage show based on the story of Pixar's 2003 film Finding Nemo.